-Movement of the excess electrode lead could result in the electrode twisting and potentially damaging cochlear structures.
-Immediately after inserting the electrode and before arranging the excess proximal electrode lead in the mastoid cavity, the electrode must be immobilised.
-Ensure the electrode is held continuously by the handle

-To limit the risk of migration or breaking the seal, the electrode may be secured.
-The method of fixation, and choice of fixation points, will depend on surgical access and the surgeon's discretion.

-Pack completely around the electrode in the cochleostomy or round window with an autograft consisting of strips of fascia or pericranium to ensure there are no gaps in the seal.
+- Whilst continuing to hold the electrode in place, stabilise the electrode array to minimise movement inside the cochlea. - To limit the risk of migration, the electrode should be further secured.
+The method of fixation, and choice of fixation points, will depend on surgical access and the surgeon's discretion. - Coil the excess proximal electrode lead inside the mastoid cavity under the bony overhangs.
+Pack completely around the electrode in the cochleostomy or round window with an autograft consisting of strips of fascia or pericranium to ensure there are no gaps in the seal